 The following considerations are important here to note:

 If regulators choose to implement the fixed maximum level(s) highlighted in options 2 and 3 above, in some locations the allowed transmit power could be restricted by the fixed limit to a lower value than what would be possible from the incumbent protection point of view.
 The lower the fixed limit, the more often it dominates and restricts the WSD transmission and operational range.
-The higher the fixed level, the less it acts as a safety measure.
+The higher the fixed level, the less it acts as a protection measure.

-Some thought will need to be given to how high to set the fixed maximum power limit, with regard to setting the optimum power level that does not restrict the operation of WSD’s in an unnecessary manner, but could still act as a safety measure.
+Some thought will need to be given to how high to set the fixed maximum power limit, with regard to setting the optimum power level that does not restrict the operation of WSD’s in an unnecessary manner, but could still act as a protection measure.
 If the limits are decided based on some generic predefined device classes or categories there would be a risk that in the future there would need to be device categories that have not been taken into account, such categories that would require different limits.
 Furthermore, devices in different categories would in a certain location have different maximum power limits, whereas the incumbent protection requirements are the same for all devices in the same location.

-When the geo-location databases are implemented, also their reliability and safetymeasures should be carefully considered.
+When the geo-location databases are implemented, also their reliability and protection measures should be carefully considered.
 The correctness of the information to be sent to the WSD’s must be ensured.
 This relates the correctness of the input information to the database, correctness of the algorithms, reliability of the hardware, proper testing, chosen security measures etc.

 Approaches to set the fixed maximum power for WSDs